vartikadhochak/leetcode-solutions/README.md

 🔹 Loop through these nodes:Poll each node, add its value to a temporary list.
 🔹 Add the node's children (if any) to the queue.
 🔹 Add the temporary list to the result list.

+---------------------------------------------------------Day-32-----------------------------------------------------------

+                            PROBLEM 1: Binary Tree Right Side View

+Given the root of a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

+Example 1:
+Input: root = [1,2,3,null,5,null,4]
+Output: [1,3,4]

+Example 2:
+Input: root = [1,2,3,4,null,null,null,5]
+Output: [1,3,4,5]

+Constraints:
+The number of nodes in the tree is in the range [0, 100].
+-100 <= Node.val <= 100

+Explanation:

+🔹 Use level order traversal (BFS) with a queue.
+🔹 At each level, capture the last node, which is visible from the right side.

+                            PROBLEM 2: Lexicographically Smallest Palindrome

+You are given a string s consisting of lowercase English letters, and you are allowed to perform operations on it.
+In one operation, you can replace a character in s with another lowercase English letter.
+Your task is to make s a palindrome with the minimum number of operations possible.
+If there are multiple palindromes that can be made using the minimum number of operations, make the lexicographically smallest one.

+A string a is lexicographically smaller than a string b (of the same length) if in the first position where a and b differ, string a has a letter that appears earlier in the alphabet than the corresponding letter in b.
+Return the resulting palindrome string.

+Example 1:
+Input: s = "egcfe"
+Output: "efcfe"

+Example 2:
+Input: s = "abcd"
+Output: "abba"

+Constraints:
+1 <= s.length <= 1000
+s consists of only lowercase English letters.

+Explanation:

+🔹 Use two pointers (i from start, j from end).
+🔹 If characters differ, replace the bigger one with the smaller to: Make it a palindrome.
+🔹 Ensure lexicographically smallest outcome.
+🔹 Do it only if characters differ to minimize operations.